USS LST-911: Southern Philippines operations

 Departing Leyte on 16 February, LST-911 sailed to Morotai where she embarked elements of the 84th Naval Construction Battalion.
 Underway on 28 February, the tank landing ship disembarked those troops and unloaded supplies at Palawan Island, Philippines, on 13 March.
 She then embarked 26 Army casualties for transfer to Leyte.
 Later in the month, the LST proceeded to Biak Island where she loaded an Army artillery battery for transport to Morotai, an evolution completed on 6 April.
 She then sailed to Sansapor Harbor, New Guinea, and loaded another artillery battery, lifting them to Mindanao, Philippines, on 23 April.
 Returning to Morotai on 26 April, LST-911 conducted one more ferry operation, the transfer of vehicles and cargo between Saidor and Finschafen, New Guinea in mid-May, before sailing south to Cairns, Australia, arriving there on 19 March.

 Borneo operations

 The LST loaded Australian Army medical cargo and vehicles a week later and got underway to Morotai, via Biak, on 30 May.
 With cargo unloaded on 13 June, LST-911 refueled before embarking Australian infantry, railway construction people, and petroleum experts for the invasion of Balikpapan, Borneo.
 Departing Morotai on 28 June, the LST disembarked the Australians in Balikpapan Bay on 5 July.
 Returning to Morotai, LST-911 made another ferry run to Balikpapan between 12 and 17 July.
-While there, the ship embarked the men of a US Army amphibious tractor unit and transported them to Manila Bay, Luzon, Philippines, between 21–27 July.
+While there, the ship embarked the men of a US Army amphibious tractor unit and transported them to Manila Bay, Luzon, Philippines, between 21 and 27 July.